+Insert the large side of a top tube (3) into a T-joint (1).
+Then insert another top tube (3) into a socket (2).

-Insert one top tube (18) with T-joint (1) into one top tube with socket (2).
-Make sure the holes in the tubes face the ground!
-Now repeat this step for the remaining top tubes with T-joints and top tubes with sockets.
-Make sure the T-joints and sockets are alternating!
+(The holes in the tubes should face the ground.)
+Now insert the top tube (3) with T-joint (1) into the top tube with socket (2).
+This makes one top tube section.
+Now repeat this step until you have 6 top tube sections.

-T-joint
+Make sure the T-joints and sockets are alternating and the holes face the ground.

-Insert a leg brace (4) into 2 leg extensions (3) and tighten with 2 self-tapping screws (15).
+Insert a leg brace (5) into two leg extensions (4) and tighten with two self-tapping screws (15).
 Insert both leg extensions into the T-joint and socket at the same time, and tighten with two self-tapping screws.
-Repeat this step until you have 6 frame pieces assembled.
+Repeat this step until you have six frame pieces assembled.

 This step is a breeze!
 (But it is a good idea to grab a friend to help).
-Just flip the 6 frame pieces so that the legs are now supporting the frame.
-Now connect 2 frame pieces together.
-Continue connecting frame pieces until you have a free-standing frame.
+Just flip the six assembled frame sections so that the legs are now supporting the frame.
+Now connect two frame sections together.
+Continue connecting frame sections until you have a free-standing frame.
 (And it might even resemble a trampoline now!)

-Remember: Make sure the T-joints and sockets are alternating!
+Pro-tip: Make sure the T-joints and sockets are alternating!

-To assemble the enclosure net to the jump mat first, place the jump mat on the ground.
+To attach the enclosure net to the jump mat, place the jump mat on the ground.
 The warning label should be on the top, and the ID label should be on the back.

-Now place the enclosure net (7) on the jump mat (5), and make sure the first hole (the hole directly to the left of the enclosure door zipper) and the first V-ring (the V-ring directly to the left of the warning label) line up.
+Now place the enclosure net (6) on the jump mat (7), and make sure the first hole (the hole directly to the left of the enclosure door zipper) and the first V-ring (the V-ring directly to the left of the warning label) line up.
 Now insert the first V-ring into the first hole.
 Then, insert the remaining V-rings into their corresponding holes.
 Once you've finished, the enclosure net should be fully attached to the jump mat.

-Place the jump mat (5) with attached enclosure net on clear ground inside the frame.
-Make sure the 2 warning decals align with 2 T-joints!
+Place the jump mat (7) with attached enclosure on clear ground inside the frame.
+Make sure the two warning decals align with two T-joints!

 You may want to use gloves for this step!
 Before you begin, make sure each V-ring has been threaded through the holes on the enclosure net.

 Make sure the enclosure door is lined up with a T-joint.
-Using the spring tool, hook the smaller end of a spring into the V-ring just left of the enclosure door.
-Stretch the free end of the spring until it reaches the frame hole just left of the T-joint.
+Using the spring tool, hook the smaller end of a spring into the V-ring just left of the enclosure door and stretch the free end of the spring until it reaches the frame hole just left of the T-joint.

-Now, repeat step 8 on the other side of the trampoline placing the hook of the smaller end of a spring into the V-ring just left of the warning label then stretch the free end of the spring until it reaches the frame hole just left of the T-joint.
+Now, repeat step 8 on the other side of the trampoline.
+Attach the small end of the spring just left of the warning label and stretch the free end of the spring until it reaches the frame hole just left of the T-joint.

-You now have attached 2 V-rings to the frame holes using 2 springs.
+You now have attached two V-rings to the frame holes using two springs.

-8 Springs (x4)
+Springs (x4)

-Next, locate the remaining T-joints.
-Place springs into the V-rings just left of the T-joints, and stretch the springs until they reach the frame holes just left of the T-joints.
+Locate the remaining T-joints.
+Place a spring into the V-ring just left of each T-joint, and stretch the springs until they reach the frame holes just left of the T-joints.
+You now have attached six springs.

-Pro-Tip: Starting from a previously placed spring, count the number of v-rings and frame holes to ensure they are ligning up.
+Pro tip: Starting at an already placed spring, count the exact number of V-rings and frame holes to make sure each one corresponds.
+This will help to prevent any misalignments.